arnds1991/NxpAssignment/README.md

 [`Flood_Output.txt`](Flood_Output.txt) contains the results of a basic stress test (`send_frames --perf-test` sustained at max rate).
-The session summary at the end of that file shows zero kernel drops and zero ring drops under load.
+The session summary at the end shows some statistics.

 ---